BestTimesToVisit.com Logo

 food

-Don't be afraid to dive into the local eateries, especially in areas like Dongmen or Huaqiangbei.
-Look for places packed with locals – that's usually a sign of delicious and authentic Cantonese cuisine.
-Try dim sum for breakfast or lunch; it's a quintessential Shenzhen experience.
+Don't be afraid of the bustling local eateries!
+For an authentic taste of Shenzhen, explore the smaller, often crowded restaurants in areas like Dongmen or Huaqiangbei.
+Look for places packed with locals – that's usually a sign of delicious and affordable food.
+Try the Chaoshan-style beef hot pot, it's a local specialty!

 culture